FullFlip/Quizzer/README.md

+# Heroku Deployment Information

+## Single Deployment Setup
+This branch is configured for Heroku single deployment, where the frontend is built and served through the backend's static folder.
+This approach simplifies deployment by requiring only one Heroku dyno instead of separate deployments for frontend and backend.

+## Teacher Access
+The application uses a "secret link" approach to access the teacher view:

+- The secret link is defined in the `Frontend/.env` file as `VITE_SECRET_LINK`
+- To access the teacher view, navigate to `http://localhost:5173/{secret-link}`
+- In a production environment, you should:
+  - Keep this link confidential
+  - Change the value from the default
+  - Ensure `.env` is in your `.gitignore` (it's already included but kept in the repo for demonstration)

+> ⚠️ **Security Note**: For a real production application, this should be replaced with proper authentication.
+The secret link approach is used here for demonstration purposes only.

 # Description
 Working as a four man team in a project called Quizzer.
 The project lasts six weeks so three two week Sprints.
 In releases there is a release for each Sprint.